sidneykung/pytrends/README.md

 # Tracking Keyword Trends on Google Search with Pytrends

-Pytrends is an unofficial API for tracking Google Search trends, and we can use matplotlib to visualize these trends over time.
+Pytrends is an unofficial API for tracking Google Search trends and we can use matplotlib to visualize these trends over time.
 The `pytrends` repository can be found [here](https://github.com/GeneralMills/pytrends).

 ## Blog Post